 Optional No Cost Database Server For FileHold Express

-Microsoft SQL Server 2016 Express Edition is free from Microsoft and is suitable for trials, demos, and small or entry level systems with less than 20 users.
+Microsoft SQL Server 2019 Express Edition is free from Microsoft and is suitable for trials, demos, and may be suitable for small or entry level systems with less than 20 users and low volume usage.
 With SQL Express, the database must run on the same server as the FileHold Web Application Server.
-Download 2016 Express from the Microsoft download page.
+Download 2019 Express from the Microsoft download page.
 When asked, you should choose the download including the database engine, SQL management tools, and reporting services: Express with Advanced Services (SQLEXPRADV).

 - Windows 10 (32 and 64 bit) Professional and Enterprise editions